barbinbrad/openpilot-101/intro.md

 On each loop of the **controlsd** process, the car control message, `CC`, represents the desired setpoints of the car (acceleration, steering angle, etc).
 The  `CI.apply` method turns these setpoints into make/model specific CAN messages.

-On the next line, `pm.send()` publishes the `can_send` messages on the `sendcan` topic, in Cap'n Proto format.
+On the next line, the `pm.send` function publishes the `can_send` messages on the `sendcan` topic, in Cap'n Proto format.
 The next snippet of code describes what happens to the message next.
 Don't worry if it doesn't make sense yet.

 ```cpp